amplify-education/terrawrap/README.md

 3. All Terraform code should be valid Terraform.
 Any Terraform code used with Terrawrap should be runnable with Terraform by itself without the wrapper.
 Terrawrap does not provide any new syntax.

-4. Terrawrap is not a code generator (except when generating terraform backends).
+4. Terrawrap is not a code generator.
 Generated code is harder to read and understand.
 Code generators tend to lead to leaky abstractions that can be more trouble than they are worth.
+    However, Terrawrap does generate remote backend configs as a workaround to Terraform's lack of support for variables in backend configs (See https://github.com/hashicorp/terraform/issues/13022).
+We expect this to be the only instance of code generation in Terrawrap.

 ## Getting Started